 Unfortunately, Quibi gambled on people wanting to watch 7-10 minute TV shows or movies instead of long-form content.
 The company spent $1.8 billion on launching a mobile-only platform where people were supposed to watch high-quality media that was split into bite-sized chapters.

 Quibi launched in early March 2020 and offered a 90-day free trial for users to try out its platform.
-Now, the company has already lost almost two-thirds of its users within the trial span.
+The company became a casualty of the competitive streaming market less than a year after launch.

 Entering into a competitive market where users are offered hundreds of hours to binge watch content on their computers, TVs, or phones, Quibi decided to go in the opposite direction with short content only available on mobile devices.
 It has ultimately failed so far.